Real-Serious-Games/task-mule/README.md

 		return deps;
 	},

-This kind of thing allows you conditionally modify dependencies via the command line, the *clean* option for example is used like this:
+This kind of thing allows you to conditionally modify dependencies via the command line, the *clean* option for example is used like this:

-	task-mule build-my-code --clean
+	task-mule do-the-build --clean

-The `dependsOn` function, like all Task-Mule callbacks can return a promise when you need to run an asynchronous operation.
+The `dependsOn` function, like all Task-Mule callbacks, can return a promise when you need to run an asynchronous operation.
 The promise should be *resolved* to a list of task names.

 	dependsOn: function (config) {